 U.S. Annual Energy Outlook 2017

-The U.S. Energy Information Administration (EIA) published this report in January 2017 that presents forecasted values of average levelized cost of electricity (LCOE) for generating technologies being brought online in the U.S. in 2020, as well as average levelized avoided costs of electricity (LACE) and data ranges that encompass regional variations for both sets of costs.
+The U.S. Energy Information Administration (EIA) is an agency of the U.S. Federal Statistical System that collects, analyzes, and disseminates energy-related information.
+The EIA published this report in February 2018 that presents forecasted values of average levelized cost of electricity (LCOE) for generating technologies being brought online in the U.S. in 2022, as well as average levelized avoided costs of electricity (LACE) and data ranges that encompass regional variations for both sets of costs.

 These avoided costs are provided alongside the values of LCOE because, while LCOE can be used as a convenient metric for the average affordability of a specific electricity generating technology, the comparison of these values between different technologies is a misleading estimate of economic competitiveness due to wild variations in utilization rates, resource availability, and capacity factors from region to region.
 Rather, the difference between LACE and LCOE can be used as an indicator of whether an energy project’s cost can be expected to exceed its value, and these differences are a much more accurate measure of economic competitiveness when compared between generating technologies.